 Earth Science Teacher of the Year Award

-2023 Recipients of the K-12 Earth Science Teacher of the Year Award: Shirley Davis and Dr. Yajaira Fuentes-Tauber
+2025 Recipients of the K-12 Earth and Environmental Science Teacher of the Year Award: Kirsten Johnson Nesbitt and Nadene Klein

 Recent Recipients of the Earth Science Teacher of the Year Award